JPC SYSTEMIC PATHOLOGY

 Signalment (JPC #2237039): 2-year-old shar-pei

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely, throughout the dermis, collagen bundles are fragmented, distorted, and widely separated by abundant, wispy, amphophilic material (mucin) and increased clear space (edema) admixed with few neutrophils, macrophages, lymphocytes and plasma cells.
-Multifocally, within the superficial dermis, few macrophages contain melanin granules (pigmentary incontinence).
-There is minimal hyperplasia and hyperkeratosis of follicular epithelium.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely, dermal collagen bundles are fragmented, distorted, and widely separated by abundant, wispy, amphophilic material (mucin) and increased clear space (edema) admixed with few neutrophils, macrophages, lymphocytes, and plasma cells.
+Multifocally within the superficial dermis, low numbers of macrophages contain melanin granules (pigmentary incontinence).
+There is minimal hyperplasia and hyperkeratosis of the follicular epithelium.
 Diffusely, the epidermis is mildly hyperplastic with short rete ridges.

 CONDITION: Cutaneous mucinosis